1sdv/TripStar/README_en.md

 * **Knowledge Graph Visualization**: Real-time conversion of generated itinerary data into a node-relationship graph, intuitively displaying the spatial structure of "City - Days - Itinerary Nodes - Budget".
 * **Immersive AI Q&A Companion**: After generating the report, provides a floating AI Q&A window (bottom left).
 The AI retains complete contextual memory of the itinerary, allowing users to ask follow-up questions at any time regarding itinerary details (like ticket prices, or suitability).
 * **Multi-City Trip Planning**: Plan trips spanning multiple cities in one journey.
 Dynamically add cities with individual stay durations, and the system auto-calculates the total travel days.
 Inter-city transfer days are smartly annotated with transportation suggestions, the budget panel tracks inter-city transport costs separately, the weather panel displays forecasts per city, and the knowledge graph renders the full multi-city route topology.
+* **User Preference Memory**: Built-in weighted per-user travel preference memory with decay and TOP-K recall.
+When enabled, TripStar extracts stable preferences after successful itinerary generation, scores and stores them, then injects high-weight memories into future Agent prompts so recommendations become more aligned with the user's habits.
 * **Luxury Dark Glassmorphism Design**: A completely redesigned Dark Luxury Glassmorphism UI, offering a highly immersive, premium visual experience.

 ---